BestTimesToVisit.com Logo

 culture

 Brazilians are generally warm and welcoming.
 Learning a few basic Portuguese phrases like "Olá" (hello), "Obrigado/a" (thank you), and "Por favor" (please) will go a long way.
-It's also customary to greet people with a kiss on the cheek (a 'beijo') when meeting, especially among friends and family.
+It's customary to greet people with a kiss on the cheek (a 'beijo') when meeting for the first time, especially among women.

 food